Entropy-Based Doppler Centroid Estimation and Speckle Noise Reduction for Spaceborne SAR Imaging: Model Description and Image Formation

-where $\sigma$ is the complex reflection coefficient for the point reflector, $\eta$ is referred to as slow time variable and $R(\eta)$ is the distance from the radar to the target and is given as $R(\eta) = \sqrt{R^2_0 + v^2{\eta}^2}$.
-Moreover, $w_a$ is a rectangular window which its length is equal to the synthetic aperture length divided by $v$ that is the speed of the satellite.
+where $f_c$ is the carrier frequency and the parameter $\beta$ is given as $b/T$, in which $b$ and $T$ stand for the bandwidth and the chirp time, respectively.
+In addition, $w_r$ is a rectangular window with length $T$ and $t$ is referred to as fast-time parameter.
+In addition, $\sigma$ is the complex reflection coefficient for the point reflector, $\eta$ is referred to as slow-time parameter and $R(\eta)$ is the instantaneous radial distance between the radar and the target which is given as $R(\eta) = \sqrt{R^2_0 + v^2(\eta - \eta_c)^2}$.
+Moreover, $w_a$ is a rectangular window with its length equal to the synthetic aperture length divided by $v$, where $v$ is the speed of the satellite.
+The ultimate goal in SAR imaging is to estimate the complex reflection coefficient $\sigma$.